Gig workers need health & benefits — Catch is their safety net

-One of the hottest Y Combinator startups just raised a big seed round to clean up the mess created by Uber, Postmates, and the gig economy.
-Catch sells health insurance, retirement savings plans, and tax withholding directly to freelancers, contractors, or anyone uncovered.
+One of the hottest Y Combinator startups just raised a big seed round to clean up the mess created by Uber, Postmates and the gig economy.
+Catch sells health insurance, retirement savings plans and tax withholding directly to freelancers, contractors, or anyone uncovered.
 By building and curating simplified benefits services, Catch can offer a safety net for the future of work.

 “In order to stay competitive as a society, we need to address inequality and volatility.
-We think Catch is the first step to offering alternatives to the mandate that benefits can only come from an employer or the government” writes Catch co-founder and COO Kristen Tyrrell.
+We think Catch is the first step to offering alternatives to the mandate that benefits can only come from an employer or the government,” writes Catch co-founder and COO Kristen Tyrrell.
 Her co-founder and CEO Andrew Ambrosino, a former Kleiner Perkins design fellow, stumbled onto the problem as he struggled to juggle all the paperwork and programs companies typically hire an HR manager to handle.
 “Setting up a benefits plan was a pain.
-You had to be come an expert in the space, and even once you were, executing and getting the stuff you needed was pretty difficult.”
+You had to become an expert in the space, and even once you were, executing and getting the stuff you needed was pretty difficult.”
 Catch does all this annoying but essential work for you.

 Now Catch is getting its first press after piloting its product with tens of thousands of users.
-TechCrunch caught wind of its highly competitive seed round closing, and Catch confirms it’s raised $5.1 million at a $20.5 million post-money valuation co-led by Khosla Ventures, NYCA Partners and Kindred Ventures.
-This follow-up to its $1 million pre-seed will fuel its expansion into full heath insurance enrollment, life insurance, and more.
+TechCrunch caught wind of its highly competitive seed round closing, and Catch confirms it has raised $5.1 million at a $20.5 million post-money valuation co-led by Khosla Ventures, NYCA Partners and Kindred Ventures.
+This follow-up to its $1 million pre-seed will fuel its expansion into full heath insurance enrollment, life insurance and more.

 “Benefits, as a system built and provided by employers, created the mid-century middle class.
-In the post-war economic boom, companies offering benefits in the form of health insurance and pensions enabled familial stability that led to expansive growth and prosperity” recalls Tyrrell, who was formerly the director of product at student debt repayment benefits startup FutureFuel.io.
+In the post-war economic boom, companies offering benefits in the form of health insurance and pensions enabled familial stability that led to expansive growth and prosperity,” recalls Tyrrell, who was formerly the director of product at student debt repayment benefits startup FutureFuel.io.
 “Emboldened by private-sector growth (and apparent self-sufficiency), the 1970s and 80s saw a massive shift in financial risk management from the government to employers.
 The public safety net contracted in favor of privatized solutions.
 As technological advances progressed, employers and employees continued to redefine what work looked like.
 The bureaucratic and inflexible benefits system was unable to keep up.
 The private safety net crumbled.”

-That problem has ballooned in recent years with the advent of the on-demand economy where millions become Uber drivers, Instacart shoppers, DoorDash deliverers, and TaskRabbits.
+That problem has ballooned in recent years with the advent of the on-demand economy, where millions become Uber drivers, Instacart shoppers, DoorDash deliverers and TaskRabbits.
 Meanwhile, the destigmatization of remote work and digital nomadism has turned more people into permanent freelancers and contractors, or full-time employees without benefits.
 “A new class of worker emerged: one with volatile, complex income streams and limited access to second-order financial products like automated savings, individual retirement plans, and independent health insurance.
-We entered the new millennium with rot under the surface of new opportunity from the proliferation of the internet” Tyrrell declares.
+We entered the new millennium with rot under the surface of new opportunity from the proliferation of the internet,” Tyrrell declares.
 “The last 15 years are borrowed time for the unconventional proletariat.
-It is time to come to terms and design a safety net that is personal, portable, modern, and flexible.
+It is time to come to terms and design a safety net that is personal, portable, modern and flexible.
 That’s why we built Catch.”

 Currently Catch offers the following services, each with their own way of earning the startup revenue: